 Portrait of Edwin Cho, who is a Melakan Peranakan says – Somehow we (Peranakans) can spot each other, because of the way we talk or body language.

 Talk of cultural nuances that we grow up to identify with.

 What religion do Peranakans follow?

-Religion I assume would be a tough thing to understand in a community that is as mixed as this.
-However what is interesting is that like the ancient times, Peranakans believe in ancestor veneration.
+Religion I assume would be a tough thing to understand in a community that is as mixed like this.
+However what is interesting is that as the ancient times, Peranakans believe in ancestor veneration.
 They believe their ancestors continue to live in another world.
 And must be respected just like you would if they were alive in this world.
 They believe that ancestors continue to have an interest in their family.
 And must be consulted for every important decision in the family.
 There are rituals through which their spirits are invoked at such times and their opinions or decisions sought.
 They are invited to important events in the family like marriages.
 Their favorite food is regularly offered to them.

 Peranakan Wedding Rituals

 The whole of Asia has elaborate marriage rituals, so have Peranakans.
 Galleries dedicated to Wedding talk about 12-day long wedding ceremonies.
 I assume the time frame would have compacted over time.
 This gallery talks about Chiu Thau – the coming of age ceremony.
 Or Lap Chai – the exchange of gifts ceremony.
 Going through a video explaining all the wedding rituals of Peranakan community, I saw so many parallels between their rituals and Hindu wedding rituals like:

 - Choosing an auspicious date for the wedding.
 As per the date of birth of bride & groom.

 - Inviting the deities, the ancestors, and the elders to witness & bless the wedding.